 Understanding how our lifestyles determine our carbon and ecological footprints —and keeping track of them— empower us to adopt climate- and environmental-friendly behaviors.

 Small changes in our daily routines can have significant benefits.
 Plus, we can always support enhancing sustainability on larger scales, such as carbon removal through tree planting offset programs.
+There is a lot to choose from like the One Month carbon offset which will allow you to make a great difference in just one month.
 Determine your total emissions using an ecological footprint counter first, and then choose one of the best carbon offset providers to remove your carbon emissions.
 By making earth-friendly choices and encouraging others to do so, you can make a huge difference in the planet’s health, from the climate and habitats for animals, to the conservation of natural resources… making the ‘real’ distinction between carbon footprints vs ecological footprints, just how low you can get yours.

 Read More About Environmental Calculators: